 You might ask, “How could a surgeon miss endometriosis like this?”
 It is easier than you might think.
 It may seem that looking for endometriosis is like opening a door to a room and looking inside to see whether there any pictures hanging on the wall, but it is not that simple.
 It is more like trying to find a quarter in a bed when the bed sheets are all messed up.
 Unless you pull the sheets straight, it is easy to miss the quarter.
 Endometriosis is a tumor, it can have a lot of different appearances, and you have to be methodical to find it all.
 I had refined my surgical techniques and was using wide excisional techniques to remove all of the endometriosis, in contrast to the burning or coagulation of endometriosis.
 Proper diagnosis and complete removal of the endometriosis provided success where others were unable to fix the problem.
 Unfortunately, complete surgical removal of the endometriosis is often not all that the patient requires.
 Pelvic pain and the health care issues that endometriosis patients often present require a multi-disciplinary approach to address all of their health care needs.
 This includes disciplines outside of traditional medicine as well as other medical disciplines, such as urology, GI, and pain management.
 Other disciplines may include physical therapy, Functional Medicine, nutrition counseling, mind/body medicine, sex-therapy acupuncture, and other treatments.
 How I treat patients is continually evolving as our understanding of endometriosis and related diseases develops.

 With a thriving practice, I decided to move back to California, where I started my own practice with the vision of a new paradigm in health care.
 I wanted to create a health care center where women are listened to, their disease process is understood, and the whole range of effective treatment options are embraced and utilized.
-At Vital Health Institute, women are respected and included in their health care decision-making process.
+At Vital Health Endometriosis Center, women are respected and included in their health care decision-making process.